Einhorni/BethanysPieShop-ChangedAndAnnotaded/README.md

 # Tutorial Project: Bethanys Pie Shop

-This project is based on the Pluralsight course "ASP.NET Core Fundamentals from Gill Cleeren: https://app.pluralsight.com/library/courses/asp-dot-net-core-6-fundamentals/table-of-contents
+This project is based on the Pluralsight course "ASP.NET Core Fundamentals" from Gill Cleeren: https://app.pluralsight.com/library/courses/asp-dot-net-core-6-fundamentals/table-of-contents

 As of now (July 27th 2024) the application should work without any error.